bharathmit/SpringBoot-RabbitMQ/README.md

 Introduction:

- SpringBoot-RabbitMq is an open-source, CableTV Management framework written entirely in Java on top of the Spring framework.
+ SpringBoot-RabbitMq is an open-source CableTV Management framework written entirely in Java on top of the Spring framework.

 Key Features and Technologies: